ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.SetPageMode`                    PDF only: set the PageMode :meth:`Document.SetPageLayout`                  PDF only: set the PageLayout :meth:`Document.SetToc`                         PDF only: set the table of contents (TOC) :meth:`Document.SetTocItem`
+:meth:`Document.SetPageMode`                    PDF only: set the PageMode :meth:`Document.SetPageLayout`                  PDF only: set the PageLayout :meth:`Document.SetToc`                         PDF only: set the table of contents (TOC) :meth:`Document.SetTocItem`                     update TOC item by index.
-:meth:`Document.SetXmlMetaData`                 PDF only: create or update document XML metadata :meth:`Document.SubsetFonts`                    PDF only: create font subsets :meth:`Document.SwitchLayer`                    PDF only: activate OC configuration :meth:`Document.Write`
-:meth:`Document.CopyXref`                       PDF only: copy a PDF dictionary to another xref :meth:`Document.GetKeyXref`                     PDF only: get the value of a dictionary key :meth:`Document.GetKeysXref`                    PDF only: list the keys of object at `xref` :meth:`Document.GetXrefObject`                  PDF only: get the definition source of xref :meth:`Document.XrefIsFont`
+:meth:`Document.SetXmlMetaData`                 PDF only: create or update document XML metadata :meth:`Document.SubsetFonts`                    PDF only: create font subsets :meth:`Document.SwitchLayer`                    PDF only: activate OC configuration :meth:`Document.Write`                          write document :meth:`Document.CopyXref`                       PDF only: copy a PDF dictionary to another `xref` :meth:`Document.GetKeyXref`                     PDF only: get the value of a dictionary key :meth:`Document.GetKeysXref`                    PDF only: list the keys of object at `xref` :meth:`Document.GetXrefObject`                  PDF only: get the definition source of `xref` :meth:`Document.XrefIsFont`                     check if xref is a font object.
-:meth:`Document.XrefIsImage`
-:meth:`Document.XrefIsStream`
-:meth:`Document.XrefIsXObject`
+:meth:`Document.XrefIsImage`                    check if xref is a image object.
+:meth:`Document.XrefIsStream`                   check if xref is a stream object.
+:meth:`Document.XrefIsXObject`                  check if xref is a form xobject.
-:meth:`Document.SetKeyXRef`                     PDF only: set the value of a dictionary key :meth:`Document.GetXrefStream`
+:meth:`Document.SetKeyXRef`                     PDF only: set the value of a dictionary key :meth:`Document.GetXrefStream`                  get decompressed xref stream.
 :meth:`Document.GetXrefStreamRaw`               PDF only: raw stream source at xref :meth:`Document.XrefXmlMetaData`                PDF only: xref of XML metadata :attr:`Document.ChapterCount`                   number of chapters